Legal Separation vs. Divorce

 Differences between legal separation and divorce

-, you are still married in the eyes of the law.
+With a legal separation, you are still married in the eyes of the law.
 You can't remarry, and you'll even record yourself as married on most government forms.
 With divorce, the marriage is over.

 Benefits to Legal Separation

 If legal separation is allowed in your state, here are some reasons why you might choose it:

 - It’s required in some states before you can get a divorce.
 The amount of time you must legally separate before the court grants a divorce varies from about six months to a year.

 - To keep the health insurance coverage provided by a spouse’s plan.

 - There are social security, military, or pension benefits that you might qualify for if you remain married.

 - There may be tax advantages to filing as a married couple vs. filing single after a divorce.